Looking to improve your welding skills and knowledge? Look no further!

 ⑴ Gas protection.

-For example, during gas shielded welding, shielding gas (CO2, H2, Ar) is used to isolate the welding area from the air.
+During gas shielded welding, a shielding gas (CO2, H2, Ar) is used to isolate the welding area from the surrounding air.

-(3) Gas slag combined protection uses shielding gas and slag to protect molten metal at the same time, such as manual arc welding.
+Gas slag combined protection is another method that utilizes both shielding gas and slag to protect the molten metal simultaneously.
+This method is commonly used in manual arc welding.